pyscaffold/pyscaffold/docs/index.rst

    our :ref:`FAQ <faq>`.

-.. [#index2] Experimental features in PyScaffold are not considered stable and can change the way they work (or even be removed) between any releases.
+.. [#index2] Experimental features can change the way they work (or be removed) between any releases.
 If you are scripting with PyScaffold, please avoid using them.

 .. [#index3] This command installs your project in |editable mode|_, making it